 Fact, you're not making it up.

-You've had two Bushes as president, people like, all right, we need other people, fresh blood has nothing to do with him personally, and I also think his position on immigration was a big obstacle for him in this election year, as was his common core comments.
+And I also think his position on immigration was a big obstacle for him in this election year, as was his Common Core comments.

 You know, it's an act of love and all that sort of thing.

-Doesn't make him a bad person.
+It doesn't make him a bad person.

-These listen, they would love to defeat him like they beat Hules Camp because he had the temerity to stand up on his principles and the Constitution and and fight and was willing to defund Obamacare and Republicans had they stood with him, they could have actually done something profound and deep and successful.
+Listen, they would love to defeat him like they beat Hules Camp because he had the temerity to stand up on his principles and the Constitution and fight and was willing to defund Obamacare.

-But I still wish he would keep his promise, and I do know got personal uh between him and Trump, but he fired back pretty hard too.
+And I do know it got personal between him and Trump, but he fired back pretty hard too.

 And this is a blood sport.

-It's not for the weak hearted.
+It's not for the weak-hearted.

-I mean, every day now somebody wants to send me an article of this person attacking me.
+I mean, every day now, somebody wants to send me an article of this person attacking me.

 So now everyone else tries to attack me and say, well, let me attack Hannity.